-Our common stock is currently listed for trading on the Nasdaq Capital Market under the symbol "VCNX".
+Our common stock is currently listed for trading on the Nasdaq Capital Market under the symbol "VCNX."
 The continued listing of our common stock on Nasdaq is subject to our compliance with a number of listing standards, including Nasdaq Listing Rule 5550(b)(1) to maintain a minimum of \$2.5 million in stockholders' equity (the "Equity Standard") or the alternative requirements of having a market value of listed securities of \$35 million or net income from continuing operations of \$500,000 in the most recently completed fiscal year or two of the last three most recently completed fiscal years (the "Alternative Standards").
 On April 11, 2024, Nasdaq informed us that based on the financial statements contained in our Form 10-K for the year-ended December 31, 2023, the Company is no longer in compliance with the Equity Standard or the Alternative Standards and we may be subject to delisting.
-The notification letter had no immediate effect on the Company's listing on the Nasdaq Capital Market.
-Nasdaq provided the Company until May 13, 2024, to submit a plan to regain compliance with the Equity Standard (the "Compliance Plan").
-The Company timely submitted a Compliance Plan to Nasdaq to regain compliance with the Equity Standard.
-While there is no certainty we will be granted additional time, we may receive a compliance period, typically of no more than 180 days, to regain compliance with the Equity Standard.
-As of March 31, 2024, we had stockholders' equity of \$2.7 million.
-If the Company fails to regain compliance with the Nasdaq continued listing standards, after any compliance period, if granted, Nasdaq will provide notice that the Company's common stock will be subject to delisting.
+The notification letter had no immediate effect on the Company's listing on the Nasdaq Capital Market and the Company timely submitted a plan to regain compliance with the Equity Standard.

+On June 5, 2024, Nasdaq notified the Company that it has been provided an extension to regain and evidence compliance with the Equity Standard on or before September 30, 2024.
+As of June 30, 2024, we had stockholders' deficit of \$2.9 million.
+If the Company fails to regain and evidence compliance with the Equity Standard on or before September 30, 2024, and in its quarterly filing on Form 10-Q following the compliance period, Nasdaq will provide notice that the Company's common stock will be subject to delisting.
+At that time, the Company may appeal Nasdaq's determination to a Hearings Panel.
 There can be no assurance that the Company will be able to regain or maintain compliance with the Equity Standard.